pietrobolcato/azure-minimal-custom-deployment/README.md

 ## Cloud deploy

+Now you're ready to deploy to the cloud.
 The commands remain basically unaltered.
 Simply we remove the `--local` flag:

 `az ml online-endpoint create -f cloud/deployment/endpoint.yaml`